Back to topics

 Board games, gambling and betting

 The literary evidence for board games in the Roman world is abundant but tantalizing, because many details are not discussed.
 In Ostia careful inspection of the marble reveals probable evidence.
-A few thresholds with cavities have been interpreted as gaming boards: in the House of the Fishes (IV,III,3), the Hall of Mars and Venus (II,IX,3), and the House of the Fortuna Annonaria (V,II,8).
+A few thresholds with cavities have been interpreted as gaming boards: in the Hall of Mars and Venus (II,IX,3), the House of the Fortuna Annonaria (V,II,8), and the House of the Fishes (IV,III,3; vestibule A and hall N).

 Hall of Mars and Venus (II,IX,3), steps leading to a raised room.